Design a buying pathway

 Review the library of innovation pathways.

-For help building a suitable innovation pathway, or resourcing support to lead this activity, please contact the Innovation Procurement Pathways advisory team directly at InnovationProcurement@customerservice.nsw.gov.au.
+For help building a suitable innovation pathway or resourcing support to lead this activity, please contact the Test and Buy Innovation advisory team directly at InnovationProcurement@customerservice.nsw.gov.au.

 Read about how to mobilise your buying team.